-7 Iconic Chicago Diners You Must Eat at to Be a True Chicagoan
+7 Iconic Diners in Chicago You Must Eat at to Be a True Chicagoan

 The hash-brown bucket list

 We love a trendy brunch of red-velvet pancakes and avocado toast as much as the next lady.
 But every so often we need to get back to basics.
-On those days, we head to one of these seven iconic Chicago diners, where little has changed in decades and your eggs always come with hash browns.
+On those days, we head to one of these seven iconic diners in Chicago, where little has changed in decades and your eggs always come with hash browns.

 Opened by “Uncle” Lou Mitchell in 1923, this West Loop staple claims it’s cracked enough farm-fresh eggs over the years to wrap at least a few times around the world.
 Beyond the omelets, skillets and pancakes, the best part might be the complimentary homemade doughnut hole you get when you walk in.
 Oh, and women and children receive mini boxes of Milk Duds—don’t ask why, just smile and chew.